With the growth of Voice Search, it is imperative to include the latest trends in your SEO best practices.

 Focus on writing for the people and not just the search engine.
 Write with your audience in mind.
 User-generated content and content that understands user intent is the future of content marketing.

 Question keywords are becoming more popular; Google focuses on content that gives answers to user queries.

-The best way to ensure that you optimize your content for these question keywords is to include an FAQ page that gives specific answers to questions along with your primary keyword.
+The best way to ensure that you optimize your content for these question keywords is to include an FAQ page on your website.
+This page should give specific answers to questions along with your primary keyword.

 Apart from the general FAQ page on your website, you can optimize every content for these question keywords.

 For an article on “The importance of Content Marketing,” you can create subheadings like:

 How effective is content marketing for E-commerce stores?

 What are the best ways to use content marketing?